The Achy Breaky Hearts

-The Achy Breaky Hearts is a 2016 Filipino romantic comedy film directed by Antoinette Jadaone and starring Richard Yap and Jodi Sta.
+The Achy Breaky Hearts is a 2016 Filipino romantic comedy film directed by Antoinette Jadaone and starring Ian Veneracion, Richard Yap and Jodi Sta.
 Maria.
-The film was produced by Star Cinema and to be released on June 29, 2016, in theaters nationwide.
+The film was produced by Star Cinema and released on June 29, 2016, in theaters nationwide.

 The film was inspired by the 1992 pop hit of the same title by American singer Billy Ray Cyrus.

-The film was also intended to cash-in from the success of two of Jodi Sta.
-Maria's previous TV projects: Be Careful With My Heart, where she starred opposite Richard Yap, and Pangako Sa 'Yo remake where she starred opposite Ian Veneracion.
+The film was also intended to cash-in on the success of two of Jodi Sta.
+Maria's previous TV projects: Be Careful With My Heart, where she starred opposite Richard Yap, and Pangako Sa 'Yo, a remake where she starred opposite Ian Veneracion.

 Synopsis

 Chinggay (Jodi Sta.
 Maria), a jewelry shop manager, is one of the single women in their 30s who feels the pressure to find love.
 She goes out on dates with men but none of them seem to make the cut.
 You may blame her high standards but the pain from her previous relationship could also be affecting her judgment on men.
 Now, her love life is suffering a drought for seven years.
 Everything changes when suddenly, two men are interested to be with her.
 Ryan (Ian Veneracion) bought an engagement ring from Chinggay only to be rejected by his girlfriend.
 Chinggay helps Ryan to get back with his girlfriend but they end up losing the ring and becoming good friends.
 On the other hand, Chinggay’s ex-boyfriend Frank (Richard Yap) is persistent to redeem himself and to prove that he deserves a second chance with Chinggay.
 Chinggay finds herself torn between two kinds of love.
 A guy who she still loves, and a guy she now loves.
 Will she choose one over the other?
 Or will she realize that the love that she needs won’t come from either?